 #51 in FORTUNE 1000 (June 2016)

-Intel is the biggest computer chip company, controlling 80% of the market for microprocessors that go into desktop and notebook computers.
-It also makes chips for servers, smartphones, and tablets we well as embedded semiconductors for the industrial, medical, and automotive markets.
+Intel is the biggest computer chip company, controlling 80% of the market for microprocessors that act as the brains of desktop, notebook, and server computers.
+It also makes chips for smartphones, and tablets we well as embedded semiconductors for the industrial, medical, and automotive markets.
 The company's chips start in its research labs around the world and they are made in one of the industry's biggest manufacturing systems.
 As PC sales have declined, Intel has shifted focus and resources to develop and make chips for the data centers that power cloud computing.
 A small portion of revenue comes from security software.
-About 60% of Intel's revenue comes from computer and device makers based in Asia.
+The biggest customers for Intel's chips are computer and device makers based in Asia.

 † Some telephone numbers on the Hoover’s site may be on a country’s do not call or do not contact list including, but not limited to, the United Kingdom’s CTPS or TPS registers.
 It is a legal requirement that companies do not make sales or marketing calls to registered numbers.
 These are central opt out registers whereby corporate subscribers and individuals can register their preference not to receive unsolicited sales and marketing telephone calls.
 By using the information provided on the Hoover’s sites, as the direct marketer you represent and warrant that you will use such information in compliance with all applicable local, state, national or international laws and regulations, including any local do not call registers or marketing regulations, and agree to defend, indemnify and hold harmless Dun & Bradstreet and each of its affiliates in the event your use violates such laws and regulations.